codefellows-portland-javascript-401d2/bitmap-transformer/README.md

 __Team Members__: [Don Chatelain](https://github.com/DonChatelain), [Johnny Luangphasy](https://github.com/jluangphasy)

-A Bitmap reader and transformer that will read a Bitmap in from disk, run one or more color transforms on the bitmap and then it writes out to a new file.
+A Bitmap reader and transformer that will read a Bitmap image file from disk, run a color transformation on the bitmap, and then write out to a new file.

 ## Getting Started